Cookie Notice

 DurationX uses strictly necessary cookies to authenticate users, maintain secure sessions, prevent unauthorised access, and complete requested service operations.
 The intake wizard stores only the current step number in the browser’s local storage so the interface can reopen at the same step; project answers are saved server-side and are not stored in local storage.
 These technologies are necessary to provide the requested service and cannot be disabled through a DurationX preference panel, although browser controls may block them and prevent sign-in or form completion.

-DurationX does not currently use advertising cookies or non-essential analytics cookies.
+DurationX does not use advertising cookies, cross-site tracking, or any third-party analytics technology.
 If that changes, this notice and the preference mechanism will be updated before those technologies are activated, and consent will be requested where required.

 Section 2